brimdata/zed/docs/language/functions/grok.md

    ```
    %{GREEDYDATA:[nested][field]}
    ```
    to store a value into `{"nested": {"field": ... }}`.
-In Zed the more common dot-separated field naming convention `nested.field` can be combined with the downstream use of the [`nest_dotted` function](nest_dotted.md) to store values in nested fields.
+In SuperPipe the more common dot-separated field naming convention `nested.field` can be combined with the downstream use of the [`nest_dotted` function](nest_dotted.md) to store values in nested fields.
    ([super/4929](https://github.com/brimdata/super/issues/4929))

-3. Zed's regular expressions syntax does not currently support the "named capture" syntax shown in the
+3. SuperPipe's regular expressions syntax does not currently support the "named capture" syntax shown in the
    [Logstash docs](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html#_custom_patterns).
    ([super/4899](https://github.com/brimdata/super/issues/4899))